By José Carlos Gonzáles Tanaka

 Create a loop to estimate the ARFIMA model each day.
 We make use of CPU-multithreading as we did before.
 We go long whenever the forecasted price is higher than the last historical price.
 We choose the best model based on the BIC.

 Before the for loop, we present 2 functions.
 The first one is to estimate the ARFIMA model.
 The second one is a wrapper function which will allow us to stop the estimation whenever it takes more than 10 minutes.
 There could be some cases where the estimation doesn't converge, or takes too long to converge.
-In this cases, we can stop the estimation with this wrapper function.
+In these cases, we can stop the estimation with this wrapper function.

 Step 5: Creating signals